 Hard floors, when clean and polished, can really transform the look of a room.
-Although unfortunately, hard floors with stains, dirt, scratches, and more can also transform the room, and it can be hard to get that magic back again.
-The good news is that it is absolutely possible to stop this mess in its tracks, but you will need to apply some elbow grease.
+Although unfortunately, hard floors with stains, dirt, scratches, and more can also transform the room.
+It can be hard to get that magic back again.
+The good news is that it is absolutely possible to stop this mess in its tracks.
+You will need to apply some elbow grease.
 Today we will cover the many tips and hacks that will keep your hard floors looking good for longer and how you can mitigate future marks.

 Use a dedicated hard floor cleaner

 Nothing is going to be more useful to you than a hard floor cleaner, and we can’t be more clear than that!
 It might be tempting to buy appliances that work on a greater number of surfaces in your home, but there will always be a trade-off in the design, and your floors will not get that specialized care.
 You ideally want to have the best in class for each of the surfaces in your home.
 From the motion to the cleaning surface that hits your floor – a dedicated hard floor cleaner is engineered to clean without stripping and leave your floors looking like they have just been polished.

 Keep mess at bay

 Maintaining a clean hard floor base is going to be your best line of defense.
 If dirt and debris begin to build up on your floors and are ground into the surface for days of being walked over, this is how a mark or stain will appear.
 If your hard floors are waxed or polished, this dirt and debris might also scuff the finish and actually cause damage to the physical floors that are beneath.
 Keep yourself accountable to a regular vacuum and then a hard floor cleaner every other week to avoid this outcome.
 For larger jobs try riding floor scrubbers to help you do the work.

 Know thy surface